 Vancouver Foundation (the "Foundation") was established in 1943 and incorporated through an Act of the Provincial Legislature in 1950.
+From time to time revisions to the Act are made.
 The Foundation supports initiatives that will build a lasting legacy of healthy, vibrant, livable communities throughout British Columbia.